Economy of Tuvalu

-Tuvalu is a Polynesian island nation located in the Pacific Ocean, midway between Hawaii and Australia, with a population of 11,192 per the 2017 census.
+Tuvalu is a Polynesian island nation located in the Pacific Ocean, midway between Hawaii and Australia, with a total population, recorded in the census of 12 December 2022, of 10,643.
 The economy of Tuvalu is constrained by its remoteness and lack of economies of scale.
 Government revenues largely come from fishing licences (primarily paid under the South Pacific Tuna Treaty); direct grants from international donors (government donors as well as from the Asian Development Bank); and income from the Tuvalu Trust Fund.
 The lease of its highly fortuitous .tv Top Level Domain (TLD) also contributes revenue.
 The sale of stamps since the independence of Tuvalu in 1976 has been an important source of revenue for the country and government.
 However, such revenue has significantly declined in recent years.
 Tuvalu has hardly any tourism.
 It has no tour guides, tour operators, or organised activities, and no cruise ships visit.

 The Tuvalu Trust Fund was established in 1987 by the United Kingdom, Australia and New Zealand to help supplement national deficits, underpin economic development, and help the nation achieve greater financial autonomy.
 The Fund has contributed roughly A$79 million, 15% of the annual government budget each year since 1990.
 With a capital value of about 2.5 times GDP, the Trust Fund provides an important cushion for Tuvalu's volatile income sources from fishing and royalties from the sale of the .tv domain.

 Tuvalu joined the International Monetary Fund (IMF) on 24 June 2010.
 World Bank Statistics outline that in 2010 Tuvalu produced a bottom-tier ranking Gross Domestic Product of $31,350,804 and Gross National Income of $4,760, compared to other Pacific SIDS states such as Kiribati at $2,010 and the Marshall Islands at $3,640.